MyvinB/Algo-Learn/README.md

 src/LeetCode/DP/LC132PalindromePartitioningII

 ### COMMANDS
-To clear your entire Git cache, use the “git rm” command with the “-r” option for recursive.
 ```
+//To clear your entire Git cache, use the “git rm” command with the “-r” option for recursive.
 $ git rm -r --cached .
+//to help git store your creditionals for your repo
+$ git config credential.helper store
 ```
 ### Sql questions asked
 max N salary